-Graphical models have been studied (also in the context of causal inference) when data follow a time series structure \citep[e.g.,][]{Wiener1956,Granger1969, Granger1980,dahlhaus2003causality, didelez2008graphical,Danks2013, Hyttinen2016, peters2017elements, mogensen2020markov} but not in the context of instrumental variables and hidden confounders.
-In this work, we establish a link between graphical models and IV methods for time series, which we then exploit to construct estimators and prove consistency.
-To help build this connection, we prove (\cref{thm:gmp}) that the global Markov property \citep{lauritzen1996graphical} holds in VAR($p$) processes.
-To the best of our knowledge this result has not been proved before and requires, due to the graph containing infinitely many nodes, technically involved arguments.
+{ To overcome the challenges for IV methods in time series data, we establish a link between graphical models and IV methods for time series, which we then exploit to construct estimators and prove consistency.
+To help build this connection, we require that the global Markov property \citep{lauritzen1996graphical} holds in VAR($p$) processes.
+We prove this statement as \cref{thm:gmp}.
+To the best of our knowledge this result is more general than existing results \citep[e.g.,][]{dahlhaus2003, lauritzen1996graphical}; its proof requires technical arguments taking into account that the graphs contain infinitely many nodes.}

-Throughout this work we consider a joint process $S := \vec{I_t^\top, X_t^\top, H_t^\top, Y_t^\top}^\top_{t\in\Z}$ where $H$ is latent.
-For simplicity, we let $S$ be a linear VAR($1$) process but we show later (see Section~\ref{sec:relaxing-varp}) that the methodology applies to broader model classes, too. \cref{fig:sub3} shows a graphical representation of the process.
-Our goal is to estimate the coefficient $\beta$ with which $X_{t-1}$ linearly enters into $Y_t$ .
-The coefficient $\beta$ can also be understood as the direct causal effect of $X_{t-1}$ on $Y_t$ (cf.~\cref{sec:interventions}).